nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ![screenshot8](../assets/images/agent_sudo/screenshot8.png)

 Nice!
-Turns out that when **'C'** is used as the user-agent, we get a redirect code from the webserver, bringing us to **'/agent_C_attention.php'**.
+Turns out that when **'C'** is used as the user-agent, we get a redirect from the webserver, bringing us to **'/agent_C_attention.php'**.
 Let's check that file out:

 ![screenshot9](../assets/images/agent_sudo/screenshot9.png)